dzackgarza/Notes/Obsidian/zettelkasten/Commutative Algebra index.md

   - See some actual computations of computing "at a prime" or "away from a prime"
   - [fraction field](fraction%20field)
 - [completion](completion.md)
-	- In the sense of commutative algebra
-  - $p\dash$completions
 - [profinite completion](profinite%20completion)
 - [algebra over a ring](algebra%20over%20a%20ring.md)
 - [Complete ring](Complete%20ring)